AndreaPerrello/Rebeca/README.md

 The identity of an entity is based on its class and its key attributes.
 Other parameters, not contained in the key attributes defined for the entity class, will considered as properties of the entity.
 Both key and non-key attributes are eligible to usage on the definition of rules.

-#### Rules
+### Rules

 Rules can be written with a simple syntax in a YAML or JSON format.
-They can have different level of complexity, as described in the example categories below:

-##### Simple algebric-boolean rules

-The following is an example of simple rule with a custom algebric and boolean condition.
+The following is an example of simple rule with a custom algebric and boolean conditions.

     - name: LightsOn
       description: Lights on when someone enters the 3rd room, or its 6pm and someone enters the 2nd room